 Some people have mentioned that they can feel slight moisture around their feet, but this might be more related to the temperature rather than a lack of waterproofing.

 What do buyers report about these shoes?

-Overall, the reviews are positive, however there have been some (older) complaints about the production of the men’s boots.
-People have reported that the sole has started to come away or that parts of the grip have broken off, although these report are from over 5 years ago, so they are most likely related to a manufacturing issue.
+Overall, the reviews are positive, however, there have been some (older) complaints about the production of the men’s boots.
+People have reported that the sole has started to come away or that parts of the grip have broken off, although these reports are from over 5 years ago, so they are most likely related to a manufacturing issue.

-Certainly none of the more recent reviews have mentioned this problem.
+Certainly, none of the more recent reviews has mentioned this problem.

 What are the symptoms of flat feet?

 - Pain in the arches of the feet, around the heel and ankle.